Medically Reviewed by M Thiviya, R.N.

 Compared to their physically active counterparts, those who lead a sedentary lifestyle are at higher risk of developing colon cancer.

 Obesity is a risk factor for colon cancer and can lead to multiple health problems.
 It is not just a weight issue, but a chronic, relapsing condition.
+High amounts of fat content increases the concentration of bile acids in the large intestine, promoting carcinogenesis.

 Consider kickstarting your weight loss programme by joining a weight management programme, which can help you gain a holistic understanding of the causes of your weight gain and empower you to make positive lifestyle changes to tackle obesity sustainability.